-- A-2 Earth Model GPS position recorders must use the WGS 84 Earth Model and it must not be possible to change this during the flight. - A-3 Averaging and predicted positions Any GPS position recorder that can produce fixes both derived from real time satellite lines of position and estimated fixes produced through averaging or predicting based on past fixes is acceptable only if the estimation functions are disabled.
-The OO must supervise the disabling process or verify that it was completed before flight and certify that this was done. - A-4 Frequency of fixes Fix frequency must be at least once per minute. - A-5 Declaration A written declaration including all appropriate items listed in 4.2.1 is the only acceptable form. - A-6 Downloading and verificationDownloaded data from the GPS position recorder must be converted as closely as possible to the .igc format.
-Any download and conversion program must be approved by the NAC and include a validation system that will identify any changes to the .igc format file made after the initial download. - A-7 Altitude Evidence must be provided by a pressure altitude record that conforms to IGC rules and procedures for barographs (these include electronic pressure altitude recorders), and include calibration to the ICAO Standard Atmosphere (SC3 Annex C, Appendix 5).
-The profile of GPS-derived altitudes from a GPS position recorder must correspond to the profile of the pressure altitude record, but GPS altitude may only be used to prove continuity of flight.
-Where altitude measurement is required, pressure altitude is used in the normal way. - A-8 Presence of GPS position recorder in the glider.
-There must be incontrovertible proof, independent of the recorded data, that the recorder was in the glider flown by the pilot claiming the soaring performance. - A-9 Before flight The OO must ensure the GPS position recorder is installed, configured, or sealed in such a way that switches and buttons that could affect the downloaded flight data or allow connection to devices that could alter the data, cannot be used. - A-10 Takeoff and landing The OO must ensure that there is evidence of the position and time of take-off and landing.
-This evidence must be independent of the data produced by the recorder. - A-11 After flight As soon as possible the OO shall check any seals applied before the flight, supervise the download of data from the GPS position recorder and perform a preliminary analysis of the flight claim.
-Both the .igc format data file and any other data file (if applicable) from the recorder shall then be sent, using NAC-specified methods, to a NAC-approved person to analyse the data. - A-12 Analysis The analysis of the data must be done in the same manner as the data from an IGC-approved FR, including the validation process.
-See A-7 regarding altitude.
+- A-2 Earth Model PRs must use the WGS84 Ellipsoid Earth Model and it must not be possible to change it during the flight. - A-3 Averaging and predicted positions Any PR that can produce estimated fixes through averaging or predicting based on past fixes is acceptable only if the estimation functions are disabled.
+The OO must supervise the disabling process or verify that it was completed before flight and certify that this was done. - A-4 Frequency of fixes Fix frequency must be at least once per minute. - A-5 Declaration A written declaration (either electronic or on paper) including all appropriate items listed in SC3-4.2.1 is the only acceptable form. - A-6 Downloading and verification Downloaded data must be converted as closely as possible to the .igc format.
+Any download and conversion program must be approved by the NAC and include a validation system that will identify any changes to the .igc file made after the initial download. - A-7 Altitude GPS altitude evidence may be used for a flight provided that a 100 metre error margin is applied to all pressure height requirements of the Code (example: the gain of height is at least 1100 metres for Silver altitude) and it can be shown that the GPS altitude figures are reliable to be used for measurement purposes.
+See Annex C-2.4 and 6.2c. - A-8 Presence of position recorder in the glider There must be proof, independent of the recorded data, that the PR was in the glider flown by the pilot claiming the soaring performance. - A-9 Before flight The OO must ensure the PR is installed, configured, or sealed in such a way that switches and buttons cannot be used in a manner that could affect the downloaded flight data or allow connection to devices that could alter the data. - A-10 Takeoff and landing The OO must ensure that there is evidence of the position and time of take-off and landing.
+This evidence must be independent of the data produced by the PR. - A-11 After flight As soon as possible, the OO shall check any seals applied before the flight, supervise the download of data from the PR and perform a preliminary analysis of the flight claim.
+Both the .igc format data file and any other data file (if applicable) from the PR shall then be sent, using NAC-specified methods, to a NAC-approved person to analyse the data. - A-12 Analysis The analysis of the data must be done in the same manner as the data from an IGC-approved FR.